MSrinitha/Quote-Generator/README.md

 The Bhagavad Gita quotes used in this application are sourced from the ancient text itself, which holds significant importance in Hindu philosophy.

 ## Conclusion
-The Bhagavad Gita random quote generator provides a simple way to explore and reflect upon the profound teachings of the Bhagavad Gita.
-Generating random quotes, it offers glimpses of wisdom and guidance that can inspire and enlighten.
+The GitaSpeak generates quotes that provide a simple way to explore and reflect upon the profound teachings of the Bhagavad Gita.
+Generating random quotes offers glimpses of wisdom and guidance that can inspire and enlighten.